 Honeynut squash: the cutest new vegetable in town

-The quinoa filling was loosely inspired by my favorite stuffing recipe, which has onions, celery, apples, rosemary and thyme as the base.
+The quinoa filling was loosely inspired by my favorite stuffing recipe, which features onions, celery, apples, rosemary and thyme as the base.
 I also added a pinch of cinnamon to provide sweetness and warmth, as well as spinach, quinoa and pecans for substance.
 The stuffing gets piled into the squash cavities, and is then sprinkled with nutty Comté cheese (or you could use Gruyere).
 After a brief stint in a hot oven, they emerge with a golden, melted cap.

 James has already begged me to make this recipe several times, which is a sure of a WIN.
-While we’ve been devouring them as a healthy mid-week meal, they’d also be a beautiful addition to a Thanksgiving spread.
+While we’ve been devouring them as a healthy mid-week meal, they’d also be a beautiful addition to a holiday spread.
 I hope you love them as much as we do!

 Get the recipe!

-Quinoa & Apple Stuffed Honeynut Squash with Comté Cheese
+Quinoa, Apple & Spinach Stuffed Honeynut Squash